fruafr/mikrotik-routeros-docs/commands/root-level.md

 | /typeof | /ty | return type of value |  |
 | /undo | /un | Undo previous action |  |
 | /while | /w | executes command while condition is true |  |

+For details on general commands: [General commands](https://help.mikrotik.com/docs/display/ROS/Console)

+## Note
+- Not official - May be incomplete.
+- Type / and use tab twice for possible completions.